 Mission co-worker in Guatemala since 2013

-Serving with the Evangelical Center for Pastoral Studies in Central America (CEDEPCA)
+Serving with the Protestant Center for Pastoral Studies in Central America (CEDEPCA)

 Contact Leslie Vogel (email@example.com)

-Leslie will next be in the U.S. in 2015.
-Email her to extend an invitation to speak with your congregation or organization.
+Leslie will next be in the U.S. visiting congregations April - May 15, 2016.
+Email her to learn about her schedule and invite her to speak with your ministry.

 About Leslie Vogel's ministry

 Guatemala is the most populous and the most industrialized country in Central America.
 It is also by far the country with the highest percentage of indigenous population.
-The Maya, whose highly developed civilization from 300 to 900 C.E. made magnificent advancements in architecture, music, and mathematics and who built an extensive trade network, were enslaved in the 1500s by the Spanish conquistadores, who forced the Maya people to serve colonial estate owners.
-Since gaining independence in 1821 the country has been ruled by the military for most of its history, with the exception of two popularly elected governments that provided a 10-year period of democracy from 1944 to 1954.
-Amid U.S. government claims of Communist influence, the democratically elected government was toppled in 1954 in an invasion by U.S.–backed Guatemalan exiles.
+The Maya, whose highly developed civilization from 300 to 900 C.E. made magnificent advancements in architecture, music, mathematics, and who built an extensive trade network, were enslaved in the 1500s by the Spanish conquistadores, who forced the Maya people to serve colonial estate owners.
+Since gaining independence in 1821, the country has been ruled by the military for most of its history, with the exception of two popularly elected governments that provided a 10-year period of democracy from 1944-1954.
+Amid U.S. government claims of communist influence, the democratically-elected government was toppled in 1954 in an invasion by U.S.-backed Guatemalan exiles.
 The ensuing military rule helped perpetuate an intense concentration of wealth and land that left the indigenous Maya population almost totally disenfranchised and thus contributed to a 36-year civil war.
-While peace accords were signed in December 1996, the country continues to struggle with violence, corruption, and economic challenges.
-Though traditionally a Roman Catholic country, a sizable portion of the population now belong to Protestant churches.
+While peace accords were signed in December 1996, they were never ratified by Guatemala’s Congress; the country continues to struggle with violence, corruption, and economic challenges.
+Though traditionally a Roman Catholic country, a sizable portion of the population now claims membership in Protestant churches.

 About Leslie Vogel

-After graduation from San Francisco Theological Seminary in 1985, Leslie worked for almost eight years in El Salvador, a portion of this time as a Presbyterian Church (U.S.A.) mission co-worker.
-She also served two years under Presbyterian mission appointment as co-coordinator of the Central America Education Program at Stony Point (N.Y.)
-Center.
+After graduation from San Francisco Theological Seminary in 1985, Leslie worked for almost eight years in El Salvador, a portion of which was as a Presbyterian Church (U.S.A.) mission co-worker.
+She also served two years under Presbyterian mission appointment as a co-coordinator of the Central American Education Program at Stony Point Center, New York.

-In her assignment with CEDECA Leslie perceives a strong connection with her own faith journey: "I look forward," she says, "to opportunities to work with a team of Central Americans to host groups of people from the U.S. who are themselves seeking to engage in the kinds of transformational immersion experiences that changed my own life so many years ago."
+Leslie perceives, in her assignment with CEDEPCA, a strong connection with her own faith journey: “I truly appreciate the opportunity to work with a team of Central Americans to host groups of people from the U.S. who are, themselves, seeking to engage in the kinds of transformational immersion experiences that changed my life so many years ago.”